-As high as 11,000 feet, the craggy peaks of the Pyrenees set a natural border between Northeast Spain and Southeast France.
+As high as 11,000 feet, the craggy peaks of the Pyrenees set a natural border between Northeast Spain and Southwest France.
 The range divides the winemaking communities of Catalonia and Roussillon, though certain cultural proclivities have seeped through.
 Among them is awe over the profundity of Grenache.

 Grenache is best known for fruity red wines with intense aromas of strawberry and spice.
 Wines made from Grenache are often considered transparent, or apparent in their provenance and reflective of their terroir of origin.
 Comparisons to Pinot Noir’s ability to transmit terroir abound.

 Yet, Grenache is more than just a pretty ruby hue.
 In fact, it comes in three variants: Noir (red/black), the most common, as well as two mutations, Blanc (white) and Gris (gray).
 If you count rosé offerings, you could even call pink a fourth.

 Rarely grown as a trio elsewhere in the world, these varieties of Grenache thrive throughout Roussillon and Catalonia.
 They grow on sturdy vines that can tolerate heat, drought and the rocky, barren soil.